 Types of Government Properties Suitable for Data Centers

 Most types of government-owned properties are suitable for data centers.
-These include vacant land, military bases, and even brownfields and contaminated sites.
+The main types of government properties suitable for data centers are vacant land, military bases, and brownfields and contaminated sites.

-As large properties suitable for data centers becomes scarce, placing data centers on brownfields and other contaminated sites becomes an attractive option.
-There are thousands of these government-owned properties throughout the U.S., many of which are currently underutilized even though these types of properties can still be utilized for development purposes with proper remediation efforts.
+Brownfields & Contaminated Sites: As large properties suitable for data centers becomes scarce, placing data centers on brownfields and other contaminated sites becomes an attractive option.
+There are thousands of these government-owned properties throughout the U.S., many of which are currently underutilized, even though these types of properties can still be utilized for development purposes with proper remediation efforts.

 Challenges & Considerations of Data Centers on Government Property